MultiToolDeveloper/DIoT-SDK-iOS/README.md

 ## Scanning

-The main module of the Bluetooth SDK part is DIoTBluetoothManager.
+The main SDK Bluetooth module is DIoTBluetoothManager.
 This class is used as an additional level after the system classes BluetoothManager and BluetoothAdapter.
-Its tasks include: checking the status of the system BT adapter, scanning BLE devices, forwarding status events to subscribers of the service.
+It is used to: check the status of the system BT adapter, scann BLE devices, forward status events to subscribers of the service.

 		public protocol DIoTBluetoothManagerProtocol: class {
 		    var queue: DispatchQueue { get }